bvanslyke/bchip8/README.md

 To compile you need the development library for SDL2.

-Some of the example programs are from here: http://johnearnest.github.io/Octo/
+You can find some example programs here: http://johnearnest.github.io/Octo/

 ## MIT License